a-leithner/dct-sandbox/README.md

 ### `averages.py`

-This module calculates the average DCT-II coefficient matrix of all 8x8 blocks over a given set of images and displays the magnitudes of this average matrix as a Matplotlib image.
+This module calculates the average DCT-II and DFT coefficient matrices of all 8x8 blocks over a given set of images and displays the magnitudes of these average matrices as Matplotlib images, DFT first, DCT-II second.

 To compute the average matrix of a single image file, use
 ```shell